thomassuedbroecker/cloud-native-starter/workshop-one-service/1-prereqs.md

 ![cns-basic-setup-01](images/cns-basic-setup-01.png)

-Follow the [instructions](0-create-kubernetes-cluster.md) to set up an free Kubernetes cluster and configure the IBM Cloud Container Registry.
+Follow the [instructions](0-create-kubernetes-cluster.md) to set up a free Kubernetes cluster and configure the IBM Cloud Container Registry.

 ## Tools